sourcegraph/about/blogposts/strange-loop-2019-rhapsody-in-zero-knowledge-proving-without-revealing.md

 On Tuesday (September 10, 2019), major new development had happened with the publication of [Halo: Recursive Proof Composition](https://electriccoin.co/blog/halo-recursive-proof-composition-without-a-trusted-setup/).
 Halo combines best parts of SNARKs and Bullet proofs with no trusted setup and uses normal elliptic curves.
+If you want to see it in practice, there's a WIP implementation on github: [https://github.com/ebfull/halo](https://github.com/ebfull/halo)

 ## Q&A